 Parenting as a Daughter: How Your Own Attachment Wounds Shape Your Nervous System as a Mother & How Brainspotting Can Help

 Motherhood often activates more than we expect.
-For many women, especially those carrying attachment wounds, relational trauma, or emotional neglect from childhood, parenting doesn’t just involve caring for a child.
+For many women, especially those carrying attachment wounds, relational trauma, or emotional neglect from childhood, parenting involves more than just caring for a child.
 It involves navigating the nervous system imprints of being a daughter.

 Woman sitting on a couch in a calm office setting.
 Many people searching for Brainspotting near me are noticing how trauma shows up in parenting.
 Brainspotting can help process these patterns at the nervous system level.
 Reach out for a consult.